Malassezia Yeast on Scalp: How to Reduce it?

 Dandruff

-It is one of the most common scalp conditions that affects about 50% of the population worldwide.
-It is characterized by itchy scalp and the presence of white flakes.
+It is one of the most common scalp conditions, affecting approximately 50% of the population worldwide.
+It is characterized by an itchy scalp and the presence of white flakes.
 The dandruff flakes are actually dead skin cells that clump together and take the form of a flake.

-The overproduction of Malassezia yeast on the scalp can disrupt the scalp microbiome, which makes the skin cells shed faster than they normally do during their life cycle.
+The overproduction of Malassezia yeast on the scalp can disrupt the scalp microbiome, causing skin cells to shed faster than they normally do during their life cycle.
 These cells then accumulate on the scalp due to the sebum and form flakes.

 Seborrheic Dermatitis